 Hartog came to Australia for the Swan International Series in the late 1970’s bringing with him the daunting Suzuki RG680cc racer.
-The first round was held at the Adelaide International Raceway and during unofficial practice I witnessed Hartog lose the front on the approach to the speedbowl, which unfortunately broke his collarbone and ended his series campaign.
+A round of the series was held at the Adelaide International Raceway, and during unofficial practice I witnessed Hartog lose the front on the approach to the speedbowl, which unfortunately broke his collarbone and ended his series campaign.
 Hartog gave the leathers to a friend of Ian’s with whom Hartog had stayed while in Adelaide.

 Words Geoff Dawes © 2015.
 Photographs Geoff Dawes © 2015.

 Below is a link to the Peterborough Motorcycle and Antique Museum website and to google maps for the Adelaide to Peterborough route.